-Below is a comparison of the Nebraska and US health practices of adolescents using the

-2015 National Youth Risk Behaviors Survey data.
+Below is a comparison of the Nebraska and US health practices of adolescents using the 2016-17 National Youth Risk Behaviors Survey data.

-Nebraska US Alcohol and Other Drugs Use Students who have had at least one drink of alcohol during their lifetime 52% 66% Students who had their first drink before the age of 13 13% 19% Students who engaged in binge drinking 14% 21% Students who have taken a prescription drug without a doctor's prescription 10% 18% Nutrition & Body Weight Students who describe themselves as slightly or very overweight 27% 31% Students trying to lose weight 42% 48% Students who drank soda or pop two or more times a day 14% 19% Physical Activity Students attending PE class five days a week 35% 30% Students who played video games or used a computer for 3 or more hours per day 28% 41% Students who watched TV 3 or more hours per day 23% 33% Sexual Behavior Students who have ever had sexual intercourse 35% 47% Students who had sexual intercourse for the first time before age 13 4% 6% Students who had sexual intercourse with four or more persons during their life 9% 15% Students who used a condom during last intercourse 62% 59%
+Nebraska US Alcohol and Other Drugs Use Students who have had at least one drink of alcohol during their lifetime 54% 60% Students who have their first drink before the age of 13 13% 16% Students who engaged in binge drinking 11% 14% Students who have taken a prescription drug without a doctor's prescription 14% 14% Nutrition & Body Weight Students who describe themselves as slightly or very overweight 29% 32% Students trying to lose weight 44% 32% Students who drank soda or pop two or more times a day 10% 13% Physical Activity Students attending PE class five days a week 28% 30% Students who played video games or used a computer for 3 or more hours per day 38% 43% Students who watched TV 3 or more hours per day 19% 21% Sexual Behavior Students who have ever had sexual intercourse 29% 40% Students who had sexual intercourse for the first time before age 13 3% 4% Students who had sexual intercourse with four or more persons during their life 6% 10% Students who used a condom during last intercourse 53% 54%

-Nebraska US Tobacco Use Students who ever smoked cigarettes 31% 41% Students who currently use tobacco 13% 16% Students who ever smoked cigarettes daily 3% 9% Transportation Safety Students who texted or e-mailed while driving a vehicle 47% 41% Students who rode in a vehicle driven by someone who had been drinking alcohol 20% 22% Students who rarely or never wore a seat belt 11% 8% Students who rarely or never wore a bicycle helmet 89% 88% Violence & Bullying Students who were in a physical fight 20% 25% Students who were bullied on school property 21% 20% Students who were electronically bullied 16% 15% Students who did not go to school because of safety concerns 4% 7% Students who experienced dating violence 10% 10% Students who were physically forced to have sexual intercourse 9% 7% Mental Health & Suicide Students who felt sad or hopeless 20% 30% Students who seriously considered attempting suicide 12% 17% Students who made a plan about how they would attempt suicide 9% 14%
+Deliaviors our vey data.
+Nebraska US Tobacco Use Students who have ever smoked cigarettes 24% 29% Students who currently use tobacco 7% 9% Students who have ever smoked cigarettes daily 1% 2% Students who have ever used an electronic vapor product 36% 42% Transportation Safety Students who texted or e-mailed while driving a vehicle 48% 39% Students who rode in a vehicle driven by someone who had been drinking alcohol 21% 17% Students who rarely or never wore a seat belt 9% 6% Violence & Bullying Students who were in a physical fight 19% 24% Students who were bullied on school property 22% 19% Students who were electronically bullied 18% 15% Students who did not go to school because of safety concerns 8% 7% Students who experienced dating violence 8% 7% Students who were physically forced to have sexual intercourse 8% 7% ± • • • • 8% 7% have sexual intercourse 27% 30% have sexual intercourse Mental Health & Suicide